JohnathonNow/wolfratbot/README.md

 A simple, modular chatbot.
 ---------

-Current supports both Facebook and GroupMe chatbots.
+Currently supports both Facebook and GroupMe chatbots.

 Main loads in modules recursively from a given directory.
 These modules can modify the command handler's command